Support Your Brain Health – Get Your Copy of My Book,“MIND Diet For Two”

 This roundish squash is usually dark green with some orange on the skin.
 It looks a lot like an acorn and has an orange interior.
 It is common in most grocery stores and may be available year-round, but it has the best flavor in the fall and winter.

 What does acorn squash taste like?
 Acorn squash has a slightly sweet flavor.
-It is high in fiber with a 1/2 cup of cooked squash giving you about 4.5 grams of fiber.
-That fiber does give this squash a bit of a stringy, fibrous texture.
+It is high in fiber, with a half cup of cooked squash giving you about 4.5 grams of fiber.
+That fiber gives this squash a bit of a stringy, fibrous texture.
 It is easy to roast and works well with savory stuffings like meat or a rich quinoa and bean mixture.
 It may not be ideal for soups but can work if you blend it enough.

-Acorn squash is typically one to three pounds and should have a firm, dull skin and feel heavy.
+Acorn squash is typically one to three pounds and should have firm, dull skin that feels heavy.
 If it has any soft spots, it’s over the hill.

 Store it in a cool, dry, dark place for up to a month.
 Only store a cut acorn squash in the fridge.